-We're selling Motown Soups to benefit our pantry as well.
+We're selling Motown Soups to benefit our Neighborhood Food Pantry.
 Find them most Fridays at the Harbor Market on Main Street in downtown Benton Harbor and at Bound for Freedom in downtown St. Joe.

 Are you interested in vegetable gardens and food pantries!
 We have both and welcome volunteers.
 Send us an email if you want to help.